Seahawks what they said: Russell Wilson on ‘dad mode,’ Brian Schottenheimer on third-and-long

 Wilson familiarizing himself with a new stadium

-Heinz Field in Pittsburgh marks just one of three NFL cities in which Wilson has not played either a regular-season or preseason game (Buffalo and Cleveland are the others; Wilson will get to Cleveland next month and Buffalo next year).
+Heinz Field in Pittsburgh marks just one of three NFL cities in which Wilson has not played either a regular-season or preseason game (Buffalo and Cleveland are the others; Wilson will get to Cleveland next month and Buffalo next year.
+The Seahawks played a road game against Buffalo in 2012 but the game was held in Toronto).

 Wilson explained Thursday that when he goes to a new stadium he likes to look at Google maps and get himself acquainted.

 Said Wilson: “I’m excited to go to a new place.
 You know me, I look up what the field looks like, figure out where the clocks are, kind of get used to it in my mind now.
-I’m practicing there already….
+I’m practicing there already ….
 (He looks at Google maps) just to visualize what it looks like.
 Most of the stadiums I kind of know just because I watch a lot of football but, you kind of feel what the crowd does and all that kind of stuff.’’

 Schottenheimer says ‘we didn’t play well, coach well enough’